 0.75% solution ofupivacaine is not used in obstetric practice due to frequent cases of cardiac arrest and breathing in patients.
 Regional anaesthesia with the drug is sometimes fatal.
 When retrobulbar anesthesia is performed, cases of respiratory arrest are described.

-Use of the substance Bupivacaine Therapeutic indications
+Use of the substance Bupivacaine Therapeutic overdose

 Caudal, epidural, lumbar and conductive (in dentistry), retrobulbar anesthesia, sympathetic blockade.